social-media-ethics-automation/book/book_contents/ch21_conclusions/03_going_forward/03_potential_tech_worker.md

 # As a Potential Tech Worker

-As a potential worker in the tech industry, you might someday find yourself in a position where you have influence over how social media platforms are designed, programmed, or operated (e.g., you could be a programmer, or designer, or content moderator).
+As a potential worker in the tech industry, you might someday find yourself in a position where you have influence over how social media platforms are designed, programmed, or operated (e.g., you could be a programmer, designer, or content moderator).

 We hope that if you find yourself in one of these positions, you consider the ethics of what you are doing.
 We hope you could then bring those concerns into how you design and implement automated systems for social media sites.

-% TODO: Mention unions / walkouts (like at Google for weapons contract)
+% TODO: Mention unions/walkouts (like at Google for weapons contract)

 ## An Example of Action